aykamko/conscious-canvas/README.md

 - [ ] [Medium] Add eraser tool
 - [ ] [Easy] Guest should be able to toggle showing their sketch side-by-side or transparently-overlayed with the generated art piece
 - [ ] [Hard] Design upgrade: make the iPad interface look beautiful ✨
+  - Aleks: I'd like a handdrawn feel like this: https://chr15m.github.io/DoodleCSS/
 - [ ] [Hard] Ask guest for email after creating art piece so we can send them their art after the Burn
   - Do we want to ask their name?
 Aleks thinks probably not but 🤷‍♂️